patrikhaslum/INVAL/README.md

   any object fluents (i.e., SAS+ variables) in the PDDL input.
 This means that it gives you full control over the generated SAS+ representation.

-* `vapo` is a validator (of sorts) for fully-observable probabilistic planning policies.
-It doesn't actually validate that the policy reaches the goal, but it generates a graph (in dot format) of the state space reachable under a policy, with nodes (states) labelled by the policy action.
+* `vapo` is a validator for fully-observable probabilistic planning policies.
+It checks if the policy is executable and proper, and if so, computes its expected reward/cost.
+It can also generate a graph (in dot format) of the state space reachable under a policy, with nodes (states) labelled by the policy action, or an abstracted view of this graph.